gatehill/imposter-js/sample/README.md

 ## Details

-Two third party services are defined using OpenAPI specifications under the `third-party` directory:
+Three third party services are defined using OpenAPI specifications under the `third-party` directory:

 - order-service
+- pet-name-service
 - stock-service

+Some are 'bare' directories containing only OpenAPI files, and others have Imposter configuration files, dynamic scripts etc.